Utah Deaf History and Culture

 Raymond Monson’s Drawing of Dr. Grant B. Bitter

-Shorty after the 1969 walkout, Raymond Monson, a 1971 USD alumnus, got a position with Don Glen's construction company in the summer of 1969.
-Don Glen’s parents, Mr. and Mrs. Ralph Glenn, were Deaf.
+Shortly after the 1969 walkout, Raymond Monson, a 1971 USD alumnus, got a position with Don Glen's construction company in the summer of 1969.
+Don Glen's parents, Mr. and Mrs. Ralph Glenn, were Deaf.

 Raymond found that Jonathan Hodson, a Deaf friend, was also employed by Don Glen.
 They were great pals.
 Their conversation frequently reverted to the recent student walkout and how it failed.
 During lunch, they also discussed Dr. Grant B. Bitter's harmful impact.

 Looking back, Raymond believes that the Oral Department teachers were unaware of the discrimination against signing students, who were barred from interacting with oral students on campus.
 The atmosphere, according to Raymond, created a negative situation for the students.
-He also felt t hat discrimination was similar in many ways to the discrimination that existed at the time between Black and White people.
+He also felt that discrimination was similar in many ways to the discrimination that existed at the time between Black and White people.

-When the program changes were revealed on the first day of school August of 1962, Raymond was devastated when he was enrolled in the oral program.
+When the program changes were revealed on the first day of school in August of 1962, Raymond was devastated when he was enrolled in the oral program.
 At the time, he had no idea why.
 He wished he could see his Simultaneous Communication classmates again.
 He was not permitted to converse with them.
-He was also not permitted to sign.
+He was also not allowed to sign.
 His Deaf mother, Marjorie, later learned that Tony Christopulos had contacted her hearing husband, Fred, and asked whether he wanted his son, Raymond, to enroll in the oral program.
 Fred made the decision without consulting Marjorie and offered his approval for the transfer.

 As Raymond grew older, he found that other Deaf individuals felt the same way he did about Dr. Bitter.
-He and his friends would make fun of Bitter.
+So he and his friends would make fun of Bitter.
 One of the funniest guys was C. Roy Cochran, 1961 USD alumni.
 Cochran came up with the idea of renaming Dr. Bitter, PhD, as Mr. Bitter, Pin Head Department.
 It was his way of using humor to diffuse the anger among the Utah Deaf community as they continued battling with Dr. Bitter.
-Roy “commanded” Raymond to name Dr. Bitter as “Mr. Grant Bitter, Pin Head Department.”
+Roy “commanded” Raymond to name Dr. Bitter “Mr. Grant Bitter, Pin Head Department.”
 He thought it was so funny.

 When Raymond was between his sophomore and junior year during the summer of 1969, he drew a cartoon of Dr. Bitter as a way to release his anger.
 He showed the drawing to his mother and Brian, his hard of hearing brother.
 They both thought it was funny.
 He also showed it to Jonathan Hodson at work the next day.
-Raymond told his mother and brother that he was going to mail the picture to Dr. Bitter's home.
+Raymond told his mother and brother he would mail the picture to Dr. Bitter's home.
 His mother was worried that Raymond would get into trouble because he was still in high school.
 They made a deal that he would not put his name on the picture.
 Raymond typed a letter with the picture, with his mother helping to correct his grammar, and mailed it to Dr. Bitter, using the local phone book for the correct address.

 Raymond Monson’s Drawing of Dr. Grant B. Bitter.
 Source: Dr. Grant B. Bitter Paper.
 J. Willard Marriot Library, University of Utah